 In the context of an end-to-end encrypted messenger that should never even have this issue, an even more significant problem would be if an attacker could also get messages that have already been sent.
 And that is indeed what Green and his students discovered that is possible.

-Apple doesn’t authenticate the messages, which allows the messages to be meddled.
+Apple doesn’t authenticate the messages, which allows the messages to meddle.
 The company only uses an ECDSA signature, which can be replaced by a man-in-the-middle attacker that has access to Apple’s Push Notifications Service server.
 And this is because the attackers are able to meddle the original message and modify it as well.

-As per the information from other source, Ian Miers, one of Green’s students offered a short-term fix for this attack.
+As per the information from another source, Ian Miers, one of Green’s students offered a short-term fix for this attack.
 The one part of the AES ciphertext that isn’t vulnerable to tampering is the RSA-OAEP portion, which can be used to create a cache of recently-received RSA ciphertexts and reject any repeated ciphertexts.

 Moreover, Green added that for now, this fix should be sufficient, but ultimately it’s a rather weak patch for a fundamentally broken cryptosystem and recommended Apple should move away from the current iMessage encryption as soon as possible, and maybe even adopt the state-of-the-art protocol already used by Signal, Silent Phone, WhatsApp, and ChatSecure.